Best Overall Outdoor Security Lights

 Ring LED Smart Spotlight

-Control the Ring LED Smart Spotlight right from your smartphone, turning it off and on and adjusting its settings remotely.
-(Even if you’re out of town!)
+Control the Ring LED Smart Spotlight right from your smartphone.
+Turn it off and on and adjust its settings remotely—even if you’re out of town.
 Or pair it with other Ring outdoor smart devices, including security cameras.
-The spotlight turns on whenever it detects motion within 30 feet, and its LED bulb delivers 400 lumens of brightness.
+The spotlight turns on whenever it detects motion within 30 feet and its LED bulb delivers 400 lumens of brightness.
 Plus, you can install the battery-powered lights anywhere.

 Pros